rerun/rerun/modules/stubbs/README.md

 	exit $? ; # exit before reading the log content __LOG_BELOW__
 	jumps (1)

+The text below the `__LOG_BELOW__`	 delimiter should be the example content the test results should match.
+In this case, the expected text is "jumps (1)".

 It's also possible to execute this test script directly.

 	$ bash $RERUN_MODULES/freddy/tests/commands/dance/default.sh